 Do you know?
 All the phone numbers that exist are registered and allotted to a user or company.
-If you are getting the same number not unallocated error then you might have dialed a number that is not in the existence yet.
+If you are getting the same number, not unallocated error then you might have dialed a number that is not in existence yet.

 So, if you are dialing a number that is not issued to any person or body, that might return a number you have dialed is unallocated message.